nuwanwre/ledgis-wallet-plugin/README.md

 >A simple Websocket Relay that serves the purpose of the Callback server can be found [here](https://github.com/nuwanwre/simple-ws-relay)

-## dApp/Web App Integration Guide
+## Integration Guide for Web Apps and dApps

-This section shows how to authenticate and sign transactions using ECRX Wallet through dApp or Web App.
+This section shows how to authenticate and sign transactions using LEDGIS Wallet through dApp or Web App.

 1. Use ```npm``` or ```yarn``` to install the package.